jalaltaher/jalaltaher.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I am a PhD student at Pars-Saclay University, affiliated with the Mathematics Department at Versailles-St-Quentin University, under the supervision of [Céline Duval]( and Ester Mariucci.
+I am a PhD student at Pars-Saclay University, affiliated with the Mathematics Department at Versailles-St-Quentin University, under the supervision of Prof. [Céline Duval](https://sites.google.com/site/celinehduval/) and Prof. [Ester Mariucci](https://www.estermariucci.com/index.html).
 My thesis title is 'Statistics for jump processes and applications'.
-I have explored the following topics in the context of Lévy processes during my PhD:
+I have explored the following topics during my PhD:
-- **Inference for stochastic processes**
+- **Inference for stochastic processes**: Influence of the sampling rate on statistical procedures, Discretely observed random processes.
+- **Nonparametric statistics**: Density estimation, Deconvolution, Adaptive estimation.
 - **Lévy processes**.
-- **Stable and Tempered Stable processes**.
+- **Stable and exponentially tempered stable processes**.
 - **Monte-Carlo methods for simulation**.
-...

 Before joining the Mathematics Laboratory of Versailles (LMV), I earned an MSc in Probability and Statistics from the Paris-Saclay University.
 In 2019, I graduated with a major in Applied Mathematics from Ecole Polytechnique.
 My academic journey includes a BSc in pure and applied mathematics at the University Paris-Sud, Orsay obtained in 2016, and a BA in philosophy in 2019 at Nanterre University (parallel with my scientific curriculum).

 **Research Interests**: *Nonparametric statistics, Stochastic processes, SDE,  Deconvolution, Lévy processes, Stable distributions, Exponential tilting, Monte-Carlo methods...*

 I'm also trained in classical piano (CEM at Paris-Saclay Conservatory in classical piano).
-I'm passionate about jazz, music production, harmony, and film scoring.
-I'm a keyboard member of a funk band and a salsa band.
-See Music page for more details
+I'm passionate about jazz, harmony, music harmony, film scoring...

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.